-“I have very bad life, you have very good life,” Ketut said, while massaging his stomach, his eyes twinkling on their exploration of my face, “but now, I go and make myself handsome, yes?
+“But now, I go and make myself handsome, yes?
 But me very ugly, yes?
 You be my wife, but my wife will be very jealous.
 She very jealous.”
-He laughed, a warm, belly laugh, extending and echoing among the decorative walls of the compound.
+He laughed, a warm belly laugh, extending and echoing among the decorative walls of the compound.

 Kadek and I laughed.
 Ketut chatted with Kadek about Kadek’s village.
 Joviality, peace and a deep sense of ‘the present moment’ reigned.
-Until the first of the masses arrived…
+Until the first of many groups began to arrive.

 Does he make people feel happy?
 Yes.
 Undoubtedly so.
 His spirit is infectious.
-I can only imagine that, before the ‘Eat Pray Love’ phenomenon, his reputation as a Medicine Man within the community was well founded.
+I can only imagine that, before the Eat Pray Love phenomenon, his reputation as a Medicine Man within the community was well-founded.
 And, in fact, better put to use than the farce that has now been created for the sole purpose of the tourism industry.
 But, if you’ve travelled to Bali, experienced the poverty, smelt the decay of an ineffectual economy, you can only smile at the profit gained by Westerner’s insatiable need to endorse and ‘be touched by’ celebrity.

 Was it worth it?
 Resoundingly, yes.
 There was Eating, there was Praying, and there was a feeling of Love.
 Just get there early to see the man, then the illusion is obvious.
 Therein lies the lesson.